sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * Acc indicates body acceleration
 * Gravity indicates gravitational acceleration
 * Jerk indicates the jerk (derivative of the acceleration) either gyroscopic or body
 * The variables have .Mean or .Std at the end.
-These inducate either the mean or the standard deviation of the variables as in the original dataset
+These indicate either the mean or the standard deviation of the variables as in the original dataset

 *  SubjectID : ID of Test Subject
  * Activity: Factor w/ Six Levels: WALKING, WALK UP, WALK DOWN, SITTING, STANDING, LAYING